simon1uo/vue-dndnr/docs/api/use-drag.md

 # useDrag

-The `useDrag` hook provides drag functionality for elements using the HTML5 Drag and Drop API.
+The `useDrag` hook provides drag functionality for elements using the HTML5 Drag and Drop API or a custom pointer-based implementation.
 It allows you to make any element draggable with customizable drag preview, constraints, and effects.
-The hook now uses a simple, type-safe ID-based mechanism for drag data transfer, requiring only `dragId`, `index`, and (optionally) `type`.
+The hook uses a simple, type-safe ID-based mechanism for drag data transfer, requiring only `dragId`, `index`, and (optionally) `type`.

 ## Demo

 <script setup>
 import { ref } from 'vue'
-import { useDrag } from 'vue-dndnr'
+import { useDrag, DragMode } from 'vue-dndnr'

 const elementRef = ref(null)
 const customDragRef = ref(null)